tychonievich/cso1-s2022/markdown/c.md

 ## Syntax variations

-However, C allows several variations on this theme.
+C allows several variations to standard function syntax.
+Most of these are consider bad programming style.

 -   Function return types can be omitted, defaulting to `int`: